JonathanMEdwards/subtext10/doc/language.md

 ### TODO: Input event rejection, transactions, and constraints

 ## Choices
-A `choice` structure defines a set of named input items called _options_, exactly one of which is _chosen_.
-The options can be different kinds of items, as in all structures.
+A `choice` block defines a set of named input items called _options_, exactly one of which is _chosen_.
+The options can be different kinds of items, as in all blocks.
 Choices are like _discriminated unions_ and _sum types_ in conventional languages.
 Here is an example:
 ```Txt
 expr: choice {
   literal?: 0